RezSat/NOVA/README.md

 # NOVA
 NOVA is a Virtual Assistant/Digital Assistant Developed with Python.
 Ability of Doing many tasks.
-This can run both Online and Offline
+This can run both Online and Offline..my first programming project.

 #For Online : SpeechRecognition by Google
 #For Offline : PocketSphinx Speech Recognizer